 Remote-first company examples

-Finally, there are the companies who have enjoyed the working from home experiment so much that they feel that remote working is not just a viable long-term policy, but the preferred one — and will be remote by default.
+Finally, there are the companies who have enjoyed the working-from-home experiment so much that they feel that remote working is not just a viable long-term policy but the preferred one — and will be remote by default.

-To clarify, being “remote-first” doesn’t necessarily mean that employees can’t work from an office, rather that default systems and processes will be geared around a distributed workforce.
+To clarify, being “remote-first” doesn’t necessarily mean that employees can’t work from an office, but rather that default systems and processes will be geared around a distributed workforce.

 Coinbase